thingsdb/ThingsDocs/source/includes/_r_grant.md

 EOQ
 ```

-> Example return value in JSON format (the new collection id)
+> Return value in JSON format

 ```json
 null
 ```

 Grant collection or general privileges to a user.
-Access to a user is provided by setting a bit mask to either a collection, or to ThingsDB in general.
+Access to a user is provided by setting
+a bit mask to either the `:node` scope, `:thingsdb` scope or a collection.
 Privileges to ThingsDB gives a user the ability to view counters, add, view remove users etc.

 The following pre-defined masks are available: